frankfont/happy-themes-vscode/README.md

 ### How to Install All Themes At Once

-You can install all the themes at once by running this script from a CSCode terminal.
+You can install all the themes at once by running this script from a VSCode terminal.

 ```
 ./install-all.sh